grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # CLI flag: -activity-tracker.filepath
   [filepath: <string> | default = "./metrics-activity.log"]

-  # Max number of concurrent activities that can be tracked.
-Used to size the
+  # (advanced) Max number of concurrent activities that can be tracked.
+Used to
-  # file in advance.
+  # size the file in advance.
 Additional activities are ignored.
   # CLI flag: -activity-tracker.max-entries
   [max_entries: <int> | default = 1024]